xerial/xerial.github.com/leo.md

   * Java Database Connection (JDBC) Driver for SQLite
   * [SQLite](http://sqlite.org) is a ready-to-use relational-database engine that can be run on a single file (or multiple files), which does not require any installation process.

-* **[UTGB Toolkit](http://utgenome.org) (The University of Tokyo Genome Browser Toolkit)** * [UTGB](http://utgenome.org) is a bundle of Java libraries for developing web-based database servers.
+- [**UTGB Toolkit**](http://utgenome.org) (The University of Tokyo Genome Browser Toolkit)

+   - UTGB is a bundle of Java libraries for developing web-based database servers.
 This includes portable Tomcat server, SQLite database engine (or connection to other DBMSs through JDBC), AJAX-style graphical user interface for data browsing, which is implemented using Google Web Toolkit (GWT).

+-